WICG/file-handling/explainer.md

 On a system that does not use file extensions but associates files with MIME types, user agents can match on the "text/csv" and "image/svg+xml" MIME types.
 If the web application accepts all text and image formats, "text/\*" and "image/\*" could be used, i.e. "\*" may appear in place of a subtype.

-Each accept string is a comma-separated set of MIME types and/or file extensions.
+Each accept entry is a sequence of MIME types and/or file extensions.